pradhanshrijal/pradhanshrijal.github.io/README.md

-# pradhanshrijal.github.io
+# Shrijal Pradhan
-Personal website regarding my projects and travels
+Personal website regarding my projects and travels.
+## Introduction
+This web space would be used to define myself.
+This would include any projects that I would work and and also logs about my travels.